Emphasis Areas Descriptions

 The purpose of the PTSD Emphasis Area is to prepare Residents to provide effective trauma-focused treatment to Veterans of all eras.
 Training focuses on Veterans who have experienced military-related trauma, which includes combat trauma, military sexual trauma (MST), and exposure to other traumatic events as a part of one's military service.
 There is also an emphasis placed on addressing the needs of Veterans following deployment.
 Residents gain experience working with Veterans who present with diverse range of symptom presentation and severity.

-Training is provided primarily in the Trauma and Deployment Recovery Services Clinic (TDRS), a specialty outpatient clinic at the Oklahoma City Veterans Affairs Health Care System.
+Training is provided primarily in the Trauma and Recovery Services Clinic (TRS), a specialty outpatient clinic at the Oklahoma City Veterans Affairs Health Care System.
 The Resident serves as an integral part of the clinic's interdisciplinary team, which includes 4 full-time and 1 part-time psychologists, four social workers, three psychiatrists, and a physician's assistant.
 The team works closely with the Transition Case Management Office, who provide case management services to OEF/OIF/OND veterans.

 There are a variety of training opportunities available throughout the year.
 Residents are involved in clinical assessment, evidence-based individual, and group psychotherapy (such as Cognitive Processing Therapy and Prolonged Exposure), and the measurement of treatment outcome.
 Alongside these key areas, residents also take part in a variety of other services including psychoeducational groups (such as Sleep and Nightmare Management or Stress Management through Mindfulness), psychotherapy groups (such as ACT, STAIR, DBT, and CBT for Chronic Pain), and community outreach (educational or awareness events, Post-Deployment Health Risk Assessments).
 Further customization of training year can be accomplished through the completion of a minor rotation in another clinic with an emphasis on trauma recovery, which is determined by the resident's professional interests.
-The TDRS clinic also serves as a rotation for pre-doctoral psychology interns and graduate practicum students.
+The TRS clinic also serves as a rotation for pre-doctoral psychology interns and graduate practicum students.
 Residents have the opportunity to act as the intermediate supervisor to trainees on rotation in the clinic.
 Please contact Dr. Turner for specific information regarding training experiences.

 Jerri Turner, Ph.D.